Temple Court

 Is Temple Court worth booking for a special occasion in New York City?

-Yes — Temple Court at 5 Beekman Street earns its place on the shortlist for New American dining in Lower Manhattan, particularly for celebrations and business meals where setting and substance need to align.
-Tom Colicchio's name on the ownership side carries real weight: his track record with Craft in Flatiron sets a reliable benchmark for ingredient-focused, technically grounded cooking, and Temple Court operates in the same register.
-Chef Travis Sowards runs the kitchen, with Wine Director Kevin McElheran and Sommelier John Tarelton managing what the data describes as a 480-selection, 4,000-bottle list with particular depth in Burgundy, France, and California.
+Yes; Temple Court at 5 Beekman Street earns its place on the shortlist for New American dining in Lower Manhattan, particularly for celebrations and business meals where setting and substance need to align.
+Tom Colicchio's name on the ownership side carries real weight: his track record with Craft in Flatiron sets a reliable benchmark for ingredient-focused, technically grounded cooking, Temple Court operates in the same register.
+Chef Travis Sowards runs the kitchen, with Wine Director Kevin McElheran and Sommelier John Tarelton managing what the data describes as a 480-selection, 4,000-bottle list with particular depth in Burgundy, France, California.

-The Opinionated About Dining ranking — #600 in North America for 2025 , is a useful calibration point.
+The Opinionated About Dining ranking; #600 in North America for 2025, is a useful calibration point.
 This is a credible, well-run restaurant with a serious wine program, not a destination-level tasting-menu experience.
 At $$ on cuisine pricing (a typical two-course meal between $40 and $65), it sits in a sweet spot for Lower Manhattan: more considered than a brasserie, less of a financial commitment than the $$$$ tier that dominates New York's trophy-dining circuit.
-The wine list is priced $$ as well, meaning the list spans a range rather than defaulting to high markups throughout , a practical advantage if you're ordering a bottle with dinner.
+The wine list is priced $$ as well, meaning the list spans a range rather than defaulting to high markups throughout, a practical advantage if you're ordering a bottle with dinner.

 What to focus on across multiple visits

 Temple Court rewards a multi-visit approach.
-On a first visit, the priority is the room itself , the Beekman building's atrium is a genuine architectural moment, and the setting does a lot of work for date nights and client dinners.
+On a first visit, the priority is the room itself, the Beekman building's atrium is a genuine architectural moment, the setting does a lot of work for date nights and client dinners.
 Use visit one to gauge the kitchen's current strengths under Sowards and to let McElheran or Tarelton guide a wine selection from the Burgundy or California sections, where the list has the most depth.

 A second visit is the right time to move past the obvious and test the list's range more deliberately.
-With 480 selections and 4,000 bottles in inventory, there's enough here to reward a more specific request , ask for something from the French regional selections outside Burgundy, or explore how the California offerings hold up against comparable options at The Four Horsemen in Williamsburg, where the wine list takes a different, more natural-leaning approach.
+With 480 selections and 4,000 bottles in inventory, there's enough here to reward a more specific request, ask for something from the French regional selections outside Burgundy, or explore how the California offerings hold up against comparable options at The Four Horsemen in Williamsburg, where the wine list takes a different, more natural-leaning approach.
 The comparison is useful because it tells you what kind of wine drinker Temple Court is built for: classically trained, depth-over-breadth, with enough inventory to handle requests that go beyond the obvious pours.

-For context on how Temple Court fits within the broader American fine-dining tier, it occupies similar territory to Bayona in New Orleans or The Inn at Little Washington , serious New American cooking with a wine program that justifies attention, but without the price barrier of destination tasting-menu venues like The French Laundry in Napa or Alinea in Chicago.
+For context on how Temple Court fits within the broader American fine-dining tier, it occupies similar territory to Bayona in New Orleans or The Inn at Little Washington, serious New American cooking with a wine program that justifies attention, but without the price barrier of destination tasting-menu venues like The French Laundry in Napa or Alinea in Chicago.

 Know Before You Go